-Following are the most outstanding iPad app websites, they all have well presented content, have a look on these creative websites and get inspiration for your creativity.
+Following are the most outstanding iPad app websites, they all have well-presented content, have a look on these creative websites and get inspiration for your creativity.

 Keep File Sizes Small:

-Most desktop and laptop computers connect to the Internet with lines that are capable of over 500 kilobytes per second of downstream bandwidth.
+Most desktop and laptop computers connected to the Internet with lines that are capable of over 500 kilobytes per second of downstream bandwidth.
 However, most mobile devices have just a fraction of this amount.
 Many users have to pay more if they utilize too much data.
 As a result, if your site is too large to load practically, users will avoid using it.
 You can keep file sizes down by using the PNG-8 or GIF formats for low-color images, JPEG for high-color and photographic images, palletizing your images whenever possible and choosing a compression ratio that provides sufficient quality without allowing any image to occupy too much space.
-A good rule to keep in mind is to keep a mobile webpage’s contents at 100 kilobytes or less.
+A good rule to keep in mind is to keep a mobile web page’s contents at 100 kilobytes or less.

 Cut To The Chase:

 Avoid welcome pages and unnecessary fluff.
 Any content that your user does not immediately need will clutter their screen, make it difficult to locate useful information and consume bandwidth.
 If the user pays per megabyte or is near their data allowance, excess content can even cost the user money.
-Determine what the most popular and useful portions of your site are and link to them directly from the main webpage.
+Determine what the most popular and useful portions of your site are and link to them directly from the main web page.
 Avoid big blocks of text and images that do not serve a direct purpose.